 The NSW Crown Holiday Parks Land Manager trades under the name Reflections Holiday Park

-For more information about cemeteries and crematoria, visit the NSW Department of Planning, Industry & Environment website.
+For more information about cemeteries and crematoria, visit the Department of Planning & Environment website.

 A Category 2 non-council CLM (Category 2 CLM) is a CLM that is not a local council and is not assigned as a Category 1 CLM.